Skip to main content

 • Engine (Optional): A high-level coordinator for reasoning/action loops (used when available).

-• ConversationManager: Handles messages, context, and conversation state.
+• ConversationManager: Handles messages, context, conversation state, and checkpointing.

-• ToolManager: Provides access to available tools and actions.
+• ToolManager: Provides access to available tools and actions with lazy initialization.

-• APIClient: Handles direct communication with the LLM.
+• APIClient: Handles direct communication with LLMs with streaming support.

 Rather than implementing functionality directly, PenguinCore focuses on coordination.
 It initializes and holds references to these components.
 Crucially, if the Engine is successfully initialized, PenguinCore delegates the primary reasoning and execution loops to it.
 Otherwise, it falls back to managing the loop internally using get_response.